J-M28/chronicle-one/README.md

 * ProcessingJS library for drawing and animation in Javascript
 * Creating, stylizing, and manipulating webpages via HTML, CSS, and Javascript (DOM)
-* Use of SQL to create and manipulate relational databases

 ## What did I learn